 North Carolina medical malpractice lawsuits are difficult to win.
 Insurance companies defend these cases vigorously.
 Additionally, North Carolina’s legislature has joined many other state governments in passing laws making malpractice suits more challenging in recent years.

 Attorney Melvin regularly travels to see clients who are unable to come to our Greenville office.
-After visiting with you and listening to your story, we will then obtain medical records and other necessary documents to determine whether your condition was addressed properly.
+After visiting with you and listening to your story, we will obtain medical records and other necessary documents to determine whether your condition was correctly addressed.
 If it appears that a care provider was negligent, then we will discuss whether you may have a valid malpractice claim.
 Not every mistake by a doctor or nurse warrants legal action, and we will not encourage you to pursue a claim that we do not believe has a chance to succeed.

 Contact Our Medical Malpractice Attorney Now For A Free Initial Consultation

 If you or someone you love would like to speak to a lawyer about a potential North Carolina medical malpractice claim, please call our Greenville-based office at 800-626-7047.
 You can also send us an email if you prefer.
 Your initial consultation is free, and you owe no attorney’s fees unless we recover compensation for you.